conradakunga/Blog/_posts/2025-05-27-renaming-a-sql-server-database.md

     WITH ROLLBACK IMMEDIATE;
 ```

-This places the database into [single user mode](https://learn.microsoft.com/en-us/sql/relational-databases/databases/set-a-database-to-single-user-mode?view=sql-server-ver17), which is what you need for maintenance tasks, and will disconnect all currently connected users.
+This places the database into [single user mode](https://learn.microsoft.com/en-us/sql/relational-databases/databases/set-a-database-to-single-user-mode?view=sql-server-ver17), which is what you need for maintenance tasks, and will **immediately disconnect** all currently connected users.

-You can now rename the database using any of the techniques.
+You can now rename the database using **any** of the techniques.

 When you are done you can bring the database back to multi-user mode.